Working Effectively with Unit Tests by Jay Fields

 Paper edition

 I read a paper edition, found on Amazon.
 The overall quality is quite good, but the lack of emphasis/bold is disturbing on the code samples.
 Some lines are somewhat bold, but a vertical line or some ninja-stylized thing could make the UX better.
-This is one of the limit of using Markdown for publishing.
+This is one of the limits of using Markdown for publishing.

 But this print edition is way better that the previous book I read (“Notes a software team leader” by Roy Osherove) where some markdown content was not parsed at all…